Gbury/sat-bench/README.md

 ## Running benchs

-The produced `main.native` executable can be called using:
+The produced `main.exe` executable can be called using:

 ```
-./main.native <file>
+./main.exe <file>
 ```

 Additionally, it has options to select which provers to run, filtering on